 Final Thoughts

 Carpenter ants are exacting workers that can cause significant damage if left untreated.
-These ants have a strong impact on wood structures and ants living in your home.
+Unlike fire ants, these ants have a strong impact on wood structures and ants living in your home.
 With proper moisture control, inspections, and professional help, they can be managed effectively.

 Staying on top of potential issues stops them from forming extensive galleries.
 A pest control professional will inspect for damage and suggest methods to prevent them from spreading further.
+During spring, watch for carpenter ant swarmers which indicate a mature colony nearby.
 You should address infestations as soon as you spot any ants around your home.

 Taking preventive steps such as repairing water leaks and removing decaying wood ensures that they have fewer nesting sites.
-Watch for signs like rustling sounds and wood grain damage that suggest they are busy excavating wood.
+Watch for signs like rustling sounds and carpenter ant frass that suggest they are busy excavating wood.
+Distinguishing carpenter ants from other species is important - our guide on carpenter ant vs black ant can help with identification.